 - obtaining a copy of all of your relevant medical records from your doctors/hospitals etc.

-- Then sending this information to a specialist doctor or other health professional with appropriate expertise asking for their opinion concerning your case, the quality of care you received and the reasons for your adverse outcome from treatment.
+- sending this information to a specialist doctor or other health professional with appropriate expertise asking for their opinion concerning your case, the quality of care you received and the reasons for your adverse outcome from treatment.

-Ensuring the quality of the information we provide to the expert is as accurate, clear and concise as possible, involves a great deal of hard work and skill (as you will see, if you pursue a claim).
+Ensuring the quality of the information we provide to such expert is as accurate, clear and concise as possible, involves a great deal of hard work and skill (as you will see, if you pursue a claim).
 The quality of the expert opinion that we obtain depends very much on the quality of the information we provide.
 We believe that our work in this regard is appreciably better than our competitors.

 We aim to complete this investigation stage of your claim and obtain the independent medical specialist’s opinion within 4 – 6 months of your first instructing us to investigate your claim